 As a noninvasive method of detection, Protokinetics gait analysis & assessment systems provide data on the impact of impairments on functional movement.

-This gait and balance assessment data can be used to monitor the progression of neuromuscular diseases, evaluate post-surgical success and functional outcomes, define surgical procedures, track the progression of neuromuscular diseases and create standards and baselines against which a patient’s progress during treatment can be compared.
+This gait and balance assessment data can be used to track the progression of neuromuscular diseases, evaluate post-surgical success and functional outcomes, verify the effectiveness of surgical procedures, track the progression of neuromuscular diseases and create standards and baselines against which a patient’s progress during treatment can be compared.

 Benefits of quantitative gait analysis with PKMAS software and ZENO Walkway in an educational setting: